 Dr. Herukhuti is also a human rights and social justice activist who has participated in the decolonization movement and intersectional politics for three decades.
 In addition to his grassroots activism, he has been an organizer including as co-founder and the inaugural co-chair of Global Youth Connect, an international human rights organization for youth.

 A poet, playwright, performance artist and stage director; two of his plays have been performed at the New York International Fringe Theatre Festival.
 He studied with renowned Brazilian theater director Augusto Boal, The Theatre of the Oppressed Laboratory and the Creative Arts Team in Theatre of the Oppressed.
 He has performed at the Bowery Poetry Cafe and, world famous spoken word incubator, Brooklyn Moon Cafe.
 In 2014, he participated in an historic gathering of scholars and artists for a summer institute focused on the advancement of Black aesthetics and African-centered creative expressions and funded by the National Endowment for the Humanities.
+He is the writer of several stage plays including “My Brother’s a Keeper.”

 - Journal of Bisexuality,